turkeryilmaz/openairinterface5g/tools/flight_test/EVENT_SCHEMA.md

 frame_slot_raw and leaves typed frame and slot blank.
 Generic events.csv retains the original numeric records.

 `RADIO_TX_REJECT` reason 6 (`POWER_CONTROL`) means the MAC could not calculate a supported channel-power request.
 The PUCCH MAC/PHY internal sentinel is `INT16_MIN`; it is not a dBm request.
-Managed TX suppresses that channel and closes admission, while baseline waveform behavior retains its former zero-request fallback.
+Absolute managed TX suppresses that channel and closes admission.
+Relative mode drops the unsupported PUCCH configuration before PHY; baseline waveform behavior retains its former zero-request fallback.

 Event 53 `UE_TX_CONTROL` records MAC power-control context: a=channel (2 PUSCH, 3 PUCCH), b=SFN*1000+slot, c=serving-SSB pathloss dB, d=closed-loop adjustment state after calculation dB, e=provided eligible TPC delta dB, f=configured network p-Max dBm (`INT64_MIN` when absent).
 A provided delta can be suppressed by the existing saturation rule; it is not necessarily an applied increment.
 Configured p-Max is not the allocation-dependent P_CMAX.
 PUSCH records cover managed target-slot deferred calculations; baseline grant-time calculations have no such record.
 PUCCH records cover supported common and dedicated calculations.
 These rows are calculation evidence, not proof of PHY generation or RF emission.
 Compare channel/frame/slot and monotonic time with waveform records; the decoder does not invent joins across SFN wraps or producer rings.